 Green Organics Cart

-The City of St. Albert provides all households and some multi-family homes and condo complexes with a Green Organics Cart for use in the curbside program.
-Residents can utilize the carts to dispose of organic material such as grass and food waste, to be converted into compost.
+The City of St. Albert provides all single family households and some multi-family homes and condo complexes with a Green Organics Cart for use in the curbside program.

 Frequency of Collection